 In this digital age, we are swimming in new technology platforms that promise to make our lives easier and more efficient.
-I created this list to curate and recommend the tools that have been the most valuable to me.
+But which ones are really worth it?
+To make things easier for you, I created this list to curate the tools that have been the most valuable to me.
 I use these apps to manage my money, advance my career, and ultimately simplify my life.
-I'll add to the list regularly, so check back again soon!

 Some items may contain affiliate links, but I personally use and recommend everything on this list.
 Please see my disclosure for details.